Béla Tarr: Political views

-In his later high school years, Tarr adopted far-leftist and anarchist views.
-About his last years of high school Tarr said "I didn't even take my schoolbag, I had Mao's Bible in my pocket, and that was more than enough for me."
+In his later high school years, Tarr became an anarchist.
+Speaking to Partizán, a left-wing podcast, he said that during his last years of high school, he "didn't even take [his] schoolbag" because "[he] had Mao's Bible in [his] pocket".

 In an interview in 2023 Tarr said "I still consider myself an anarchist".
-Tarr is an atheist.
+Tarr was an atheist.

-Tarr is a critic of nationalism.
+Tarr was a critic of nationalism.
 In a 2016 interview said, "Trump is the shame of the United States.
 Mr. Orbán is the shame of Hungary.
 Marine Le Pen is the shame of France.
 Et cetera."
 In a letter hung near the entrance to a pro-migration exhibition in front of the Hungarian Parliament, Tarr wrote, "We have brought the planet to the brink of catastrophe with our greediness and our unlimited ignorance.
 With the horrible wars we waged with the goal of robbing the people there. [...]
 Now we are confronted with the victims of our acts.
 We must ask the question: who are we, and what morality do we represent when we build a fence to keep out these people?"

 In December 2023, alongside 50 other filmmakers, Tarr signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.